tekr-io/lukaz-reference/source/includes/main.md

 Welcome to the lukaz API, a generative AI for your documents!
 You can use our API to develop an application based on lukaz.
-In the right side, you can view code examples in `JavaScript` and in `bash`.
+In this reference, you can find some code examples in `JavaScript` and in `bash`.

 ## Installation